alu0101056944/daaprct7_23/README.md

 TODO: triangular restriction on the similirity function

+TODO: read whole directory and execute all the files using the same amount of clusters.

 ## About failed iterations on the build phase:

 In k-means, it can happen that a cluster remains in the same place, especially when it is about to finish the k-means process.
 I have it set up so that when a cluster is alone and has not been recalculated because it has no points, but it may be that the random index leads to the same cluster.